Durmitor National Park Hiking & Travel Guide, Montenegro

 *However, the exception to this would be Kotor – this small town can get 2 huge cruise ships in at once and it’s not a fun experience.

-Durmitor National Park hiking
+Hiking in Durmitor National Park

 No visit to Durmitor would be complete without going on a hike.
 There are hikes for all abilities and the best part about this area is once in the wilderness you rarely see another person.
 We have loved hiking in the Balkans with its unique scenery and friendly locals.
 Make sure you also add the Valbona to Theth trail in Albania to your hiking bucket list.